-8.10 Aurora is generating too many False Positives
+7.10 Aurora has too many False Positives

 In some environments, Aurora might generate a high amount of False Positives.
 This should never be the case, since Aurora should only alert on very few and mostly important findings.
 Most likely a rule is matching on the environment and generates too many false positives.
 To circumvent this, you can disable the rule and set a filter later on.
 For Tuning, please see False Positive Tuning of Sigma Rules.